networknt/light-doc/content/en/tool/light-codegen/openapi-generator.md

 }
 ```

-In most of the cases, developers will only update handlers, handler tests and models in a generated project.
+In most cases, developers will only update handlers, handler tests and models in a generated project.
 Of course, you might need a different database for your project, and we have a [database tutorial] that can help you to further config Oracle and Postgres.

 Given we have most of our model and config files in [model-config][] repo, most generator input would come from the rest folder in model-config for the light-rest-4j framework.